Donate today and help the places you love

 Since the pandemic these spaces have become increasingly important for our physical and mental wellbeing, they have provided safe places to exercise, meet friends and relax.
 They also provide a haven for wildlife in an ever-evolving city landscape.

-In partnership with the Lancashire Wildlife Trust, The Greater Manchester Environment Fund will work with "Friends of" Groups to ensure all donations support projects at the following parks:
+In partnership with the Lancashire Wildlife Trust, The Greater Manchester Environment Fund will work with "Friends of" Groups to ensure your donations will make a positive difference at the park you choose to support.
+Find out more:

 Clifton Country Park